 Most of tourism organizations have limited production units, especially in transport sector, such as taxi firms, independent travel agents and tour operators, destination management companies, where the choice of location is the most important business decision.
 There are a number of reasons for developing distribution or access system, but the overriding reason is to generate sales revenue in addition to what may be sustained solely by a good location.
 Whilst, to some extent, additional expenditure on advertising or other communication or alternatives to creating more point of sale, in practice there is usually a balance to be achieved between promotion and place.
 A massive demand generated by advertising could be lost, for example if convenient points of access were not available to turn demand in to sale.
-Sales promotion and merchandising, which take place at points of sale, are of course-vital activities in travel and tourism marketing, and the possibilities and the requirements of such promotion reflect and influence the choice of distribution systems.
+Sales promotion and merchandising, which take place at points of sale, are of course vital activities in travel and tourism marketing, and the possibilities and

-The factors which focus attention on supplementary points of sale are:
+OUR STEQUITE THE PORT SUCK PROTECTION REFLECT and Influence the choice 408 distribution system The factors which focus attention on supplementary points of sale are:

 - 1. Growing size of business (production capacity). - 2.
 Increasing number of units within a group or chain under one ownership is linked in marketing cooperatives. - 3.
 Greater distance which customer travelled to reach a unit-- especially where international travel is involved. - 4.
 The greater importance of drawing in first time rather than repeat visitor, inorder to grow. - 5.
-Growing competition for shares of market, for which there is excess capacity in a location. - 6.
+Growring compitition for shares of market, for which there is excess capaicity in a location. - 6.
 The need to reduce dependence on day-to-day sales by selling capacity ahead of production, through a reservation system.

-The concept of distribution channels is not limited to the distribution of physical goods.
-Infact, distribution is one of the four aspects of marketing.
+The concept of distribution channels is not limited to the distribution of phisical goods.
+Intact, distribution is one of the four aspects of marketing.
 A distributor is the middleman between the manufacturer and retailer.
 After a product is manufactured, it is typically shipped (and typically sold) to a distributor.
 The distributor then sells the product to retailers or customers.

-Producers of services... also face the problem of making their output available and accesible to target poppulaions' (Kotler, 1984).
-Kotler adopts Bucklin's (1966), defination of distributional channels as comprising ... "a set of institutions which performs all of the activities (functions) utilized to move a product and its title from production to consumption.
+Producers of services... also face the problem of making there output available and accesible to target poppulaions' (Kotler, 1984).
+Kotler adopts Bucklin's {1966), defination of distributional channels as comprising ... " a set of institutions which performs all of the activities (functions) utilized to move a product and its title from production to consumption.
 Whilst Bucklin's defination is clearly based on phisical goods, which move from a place of production, it never the less contains key elements for an adequate defination for services.